Coronavirus Update:What patients and families need to know

 - Board Review: Weekly sessions led by second year residents under the guidance of a faculty mentor with multiple-choice PREP questions which utilize interactive audience response units

-- Resident Morbidity and Mortality Conference: Monthly conferences that are led by several residents and one faculty mentor which is presented in a case-based approach and designed to discuss adverse patient events and develop quality improvement initiatives.
+- Resident Safety and Systems Conference: Monthly conferences that are led by several residents and one faculty mentor which is presented in a case-based approach and designed to discuss adverse patient events and develop quality improvement initiatives.

 - Morning Report: Case-based discussion led by senior residents twice per week prior to work rounds which focus on clinical and diagnostic reasoning as well as early management and treatment.

 - Attending Rounds (aka Teaching Rounds): Fellow- and faculty-led didactic sessions occurring three-four times per week before work rounds on all rotations; topics are pertinent to each rotation.